nano-react-app/nano-react-app/README.md

 ---

-[Create-React-App](https://github.com/facebook/create-react-app) is way too [bloated](https://medium.com/hackernoon/create-react-app-is-way-too-bloated-5db07c3511), use `nano-react-app` for a truly minimal React app.
+[Create-React-App](https://github.com/facebook/create-react-app) can be a little [bloated](https://medium.com/hackernoon/create-react-app-is-way-too-bloated-5db07c3511), use `nano-react-app` for a truly minimal React app.

 These are all the files that are generated: